 The pulley system gives the crossbow a mechanical advantage.
-First off, the strings are more rigid and stiff, which gives more power when shooting, because energy is not dissipated in limb movement.
-As you draw the strings, the cams rotate and give the so-called “let-off” effect, which basically means that less draw weight is required for the same power.
-The increase in efficiency is about 33%, simply by using the pulley system.
-This makes the compound crossbow easier to cock , and also exerts less mechanical stress on the trigger mechanism.
+First off, the strings are more rigid and stiff, which provides more power when shooting.
+As you draw the strings, the cams rotate and give the so-called “let-off” effect, which means that less draw weight required for the same power.
+The increase in efficiency is about 33%, only by using the pulley system.
+It makes the compound crossbow easier to cock and also exerts less mechanical stress on the trigger mechanism.

 - faster than the recurve

 - strings are more stiff, giving you less recoil and more precision and accuracy in shooting